 I have spoken at dozens of conferences to thousands of people over the last few years.
 The host organizations have included The Conference Board, Blackbaud, The Berkman Center for Internet and Society at Harvard University, Jewish Education Project, Center for Nonprofits, and even the U.S. Embassy in Israel!

 Everywhere I speak, I am asked the same question: how do we successfully navigate this complicated world?
-And lucky for them (and you!)
-I have the answers!
+Fortunately, I have the answers!

 My reservation wasn’t held, I didn’t receive a thank you note, the store was closed when I arrived, no one called me when I was in the hospital (although I didn’t tell anyone I was sick.)
 Organizations receive these complaints from customers, donors and volunteers every day.
 The visceral anger that they come with is because the customer, donor, or volunteer feels that they don’t matter – that they lack matter-ness.
 Nothing feels worse than not mattering, and nothing is worse for the success of an organization than intentionally, or unintentionally, making your key constituents.
 Allison Fine will discuss how to matter-ness at the core of everything you and your organization does, and how social media can be harnessed to build and sustain loyal communities.